aktamoli0910/Jiit-Optica-Website/README.md

 # jiitopticawebsite
-New website for jiit optica chapter.
+Website for jiit optica chapter.
+Check it out at: https://www.jiitopticachapter.com/